vtexdocs/dev-portal-content/docs/guides/Fulfillment/multilevel-omnichannel-inventory/multilevel-omnichannel-inventory.md

 For marketplaces, this means selling products from its direct sellers and also physical stores and white label sellers associated with those sellers in a scalable way.

+This article covers the account architecture details, chain order flows and necessary settings for VTEX marketplaces to implement this feature via API.

 [block:callout]
 {
   "type": "warning",
-  "body": "To know restrictions around the use of Multilevel Omnichannel Inventory, check out our [Multilevel Omnichannel Inventory Help article](https://help.vtex.com/pt/tutorial/multilevel-omnichannel-inventory--7M1xyCZWUyCB7PcjNtOyw4).", "title": "Restrictions of use"
+  "body": "To know how to implement this feature via VTEX Admin, along with benefits and restrictions around the use of Multilevel Omnichannel Inventory, check out our [Multilevel Omnichannel Inventory Help article](https://help.vtex.com/pt/tutorial/multilevel-omnichannel-inventory--7M1xyCZWUyCB7PcjNtOyw4).", "title": "Restrictions of use"
 }
 [/block]